tictactrip/axios-redis/README.md

   adapter: axiosRedis.axiosAdapter,
 });

-// Response will be cache on first call await axiosInstance.get('/user?ID=12345');
+// Response will be cached on first call await axiosInstance.get('/user?ID=12345');

 // On second call, if response is still cached, adapter returns cached response without sending the request